Deni Avdija NBA Preview vs. the Bucks

 Get tickets for any NBA game this season at Ticketmaster!

+- The Wizards rank 22nd in possessions per game with 105.2.
+His opponents, the Bucks, have one of the fastest tempos, ranking fifth with 103.9 possessions per contest.

-- Conceding 113.3 points per contest last season made the Bucks the 14th-ranked team in the NBA defensively.
+- Giving up 117.8 points per game, the Bucks are the 23rd-ranked squad in the NBA defensively.

-- Conceding 44.2 rebounds per game last season, the Bucks were 20th in the league in that category.
+- On the glass, the Bucks have given up 45.1 rebounds per game, which puts them 22nd in the league.

-- Allowing an average of 23.9 assists last season, the Bucks were the fifth-ranked squad in the NBA.
+- The Bucks are the 17th-ranked squad in the NBA, conceding 26.1 assists per game.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!